alexbit-codemod/sentry-codemods/CONTRIBUTING.md

 ## Development

 - Install deps: your package manager will be used only for tooling (TypeScript, Biome).
-- Add a new recipe by copying `codemods/_template`.
+- Add a new codemod by copying `codemods/_template` or scaffolding a codemod with `npx codemod@latest init`.
 - Keep transforms idempotent and conservative by default.

 ## Checks